kevinnowland/kevinnowland.github.io/code/_posts/2020-04-19-activation-functions.md

 continuous, not just piece-wise linear.
 In contrast to the sigmoid function, it is also convex, although it is not differentiable at $x=0$.
 Obviously it cannot be considered as an approximation to the binary step function, either.
-If the ReLU function is applied a difference $a-b$ of two numbers, note that it preserves the difference if it is positive, but zeros out the difference if $a-b$ is negative.
+If the ReLU function is applied to a difference $a-b$ of two numbers, note that it preserves the difference if it is positive, but zeros out the difference if $a-b$ is negative.